fhuthmacher/bedrock-agent-finance/README.md

 Welcome to the Amazon Bedrock Agents Tutorial.
 In this tutorial, you will first learn how to create a chat application that retrieves financial information from the internet for a given company to provide investment advice leveraging an Amazon Bedrock agent dubbed "Agent Finance".
 Then we will instrument the application and incorporate observability with Amazon OpenSearch.

+The full tutorial can be found on [Medium](https://medium.com/@fhuthmacher/observability-with-llm-agents-a02b0800dc40).

 By the end of this tutorial, you will have gained valuable hands-on experience in building Amazon Bedrock Agents and incorporating observability.

 ![Agent Architecture Diagram](/images/agent_arch.png)